 in Joslyn Art Museum's east sculpture garden.
 Guests are encouraged to bring picnics, but respectfully asked to leave dogs at home for this particular event (ensures a safer release for the bats).

-This event is subject to last minute postponement due to weather conditions.
+This event is subject to last minute scheduling/postponement due to weather conditions.
 Please be sure

 A hands-on activity sponsored by Nebraska Wildlife Rehab will be available for younger guests.